jzerez/swarms/writeups/mainpage/main.md

 ![Neighbors](get_neighbors.png)

-The simulation is At each time step, each robot calculates the reaction and diffusion of its two chemicals and updates itself.

 ### Reaction Diffusion Update
 At each time step, all of the robots update their chemical concentrations.
 To do this, we start by having each robot calculate its chemical divergence from its neighbors.
 This means essentially taking the difference between its own chemical concentrations and the chemical concentrations of its neighbors.
 This can be seen more in the figure below.

 ![div](calc_div.png)

-Then we calculate the reaction, which reduces the concentration of A and increases the concentration of B as the chemical A reacts to form chemical B.
+Then we calculate the reaction, which reduces the concentration of `A` and increases the concentration of `B` as the chemical `A` reacts to form chemical `B`.

-Then we modify the robot's concentrations of A and B based on the divergence and reaction we calculated earlier, as well as a static amount of A that we add and B that we remove to offset the overall reaction of A that turns into B.
+Then we modify the robot's concentrations of `A` and `B` based on the divergence and reaction we calculated earlier, as well as a static amount of `A` that we add and `B` that we remove to offset the overall reaction of `A` that turns into `B`.

 ### Robot Movement
 Because we want the robots to spatially form interesting shapes, they have to move in a specific way.
 To start, we must pick a robot that is supposed to move.
-We first randomly select a robot from the list of edge robots that is also not near a high concentration of chemical B (typical threshold value of `B` is 0.06)
+We first randomly select a robot from the list of edge robots that is also not near a high concentration of chemical `B` (typical threshold value of `B` is 0.06)

 To move the robot, we randomly select a adjacent empty grid space that is also adjacent to another robot in the 3x3 grid.
 This space also cannot be the space the robot just came from.
 We calculate this using the following kernel and convolving it against the neighbors of the current robot, where we use 1's to represent neighboring robots, and 0's to represent empty grid spaces.